msyamkumar/cs220-f21-projects/p8/README.md

 ---

-#### \#Q1: What is returned by your `get_mapping("small_mapping.csv")` function?
+### \#Q1: What is returned by your `get_mapping("small_mapping.csv")` function?

 You shouldn't be surprised to see the results are exactly the dictionary shown above if your function works correctly.
-Please (1) store the result in a variable for use in subsequent questions, and (2) display the result in the Out [N] area so the grading script can find your answer.
+Please (1) store the result in a variable for use in subsequent questions, and (2) display the result in the output area so the grading script can find your answer.
 By storing the result in a variable, you can avoid having to call this time-consuming function in the future.

-#### \#Q2: What is the value associated with the key "nm0000288"?
+### #Q2: What is the value associated with the key "nm0000288"?

 Hint: Use the dictionary returned earlier.

-#### \#Q3: What are the values in the mapping (dictionary) associated with keys that begin with "nm"?
+### #Q3: What are the values in the mapping (dictionary) associated with keys that begin with "nm"?

 The answer should be a Python list.
 The order does not matter.

-#### \#Q4: List the keys of all the people in the above mapping, whose last name is "Pike".
+### #Q4: List the keys of all the people in the above mapping, whose last name is "Pike".

 The answer should be a Python list.
 The order does not matter.